 This one day workshop was conducted at IIT Bombay and had professors participating from basic sciences i.e., Department of Physics, Chemistry, and Mathematics.
 The group was divided department-wise where professors in each group gave their technical talks and interacted with respective counter parts to explore potential collaboration.
 At the end of the workshop, various ideas on way forward to taking ahead the recent Joint Doctoral Degree Programme agreement signed by IITB and NTU were discussed by both the leaders.

-This two day workshop was conducted at NTU, Taiwan which started with the introductory talk on IITB and NTU from the respective leaders of the institutes followed by research presentations from professors of Electrical Engineering department of both the institutes.
+This two day workshop was conducted at NTU, Taiwan which started with the introductory talk on IIT Bombay and NTU from the respective leaders of the institutes followed by research presentations from professors of Electrical Engineering department of both the institutes.
 This workshop also had the NTU students participating.
-The major motive behind organizing this workshop was to strengthen the collaboration of the two institutions for eventually facilitating the existing MOU and the proposed dual degree program.
+The major motive behind organizing this workshop was to strengthen the collaboration of the two institutions for eventually facilitating the existing MoU and the proposed dual degree program.
 The signing of this agreement is in process.

 IITB & NTU, Taiwan Workshop

 IITB & Curtin University Workshop